History of the Lord Mayor’s Show The Show in Art and literature

-There have been countless paintings and drawings of the Show - more than we can possibly include here - but two very different images stand out, and as it happens they were both created in 1747: one by Canaletto and one by Hogarth.
+There have been countless paintings and drawings of the Lord Mayor's Show - more than we can possibly include here - but two very different images stand out, and as it happens they were both created in 1747: one by Canaletto and the other by Hogarth.
 These were two of the finest artists of their day, and represent the apotheosis of eighteenth century English and Italian painting.

 Canaletto's painting is one of five he painted of the Show, and depicts the eighteen-oared State Barge , as well as the twelve-oared barges of a number of Livery companies.
 Three sailing ships fly the Union Jack, and plumes of smoke can be seen trailing across the water indicating that salutes have just been fired.